Filter By Shape:

 When working with a designer who will custom-make your jewelry, there is virtually no limit to the number of diamond ring designs that can be produced.
 But one of the most important factors that will contribute to the look of your ring is the cut of the diamond.

-At Vanessa Nicole Jewels, we don’t keep a large inventory of diamonds at our San Diego design studio.
+At Vanessa Nicole Jewels, we don’t keep an inventory of diamonds at our San Diego design studio.
 Jewelry stores who buy large quantities of diamonds are under great pressure to sell their inventories as fast as possible.
-That’s why they use commission-based sales people who are very good at pushing customers toward particular diamond ring designs, regardless of what customers actually want.
+That’s why they use commission-based sales people who are very good at pushing customers toward particular diamond ring designs, regardless of what clients actually want.
 We don’t operate like that.

 When you have your ring custom-made, Vanessa Nicole personally visits several diamond dealers to view dozens of diamonds in order to create a gorgeous selection for you to choose from, based on the styles and cuts you specify in your Dream Ring Questionnaire.

 Diamond cuts are available in a variety of shapes and styles.
 Below is a list of some of the most common styles and brief descriptions of each to help you narrow down your options.
-And scroll down to check out or videos.
+And keep scrolling to check out our videos of the Diamond Selections we use to serve clients all over the world.

 Also sometimes referred to as an “antique” cut, this popular style has a pillow-like shape and is typically a square or rectangle with rounded edges or a slight oval shape at the ends.
 Learn more...